11 Feb Breastfeeding vs. Formula Feeding: making an informed decision

 Let’s look at some of the pro’s and con’s of formula feeding.

 For mums who can’t breastfeed or decide not to for whatever reason, infant formula is a healthy and nutritious alternative to breastmilk, and women should not feel guilty for turning to formula feeds.
+Check out my blog here, to cut out the confusion of what formula to choose, if you go down this path.

 Specialised formula can be helpful in some cases for example, when babies have food allergies or sensitivities, where it may help ease their discomfort.
 Infant formula also gives the mum some freedom and flexibility.